testerpce/ExtroyaIntro/README.md

 #J for 1 and P for 0

+# Edit: I have uploaded the pickle files and I made a mistake.
+Each row is a 500 length vector

 Aniket will try to implement the RNN model in the kernel for that facebook data.
 #The improvement point is using biRNNs.
 Try to do the same code using biRNNs